 Fan Yang is a post-doctoral researcher working with Dr. Dunham.
 Fan is interested in social cognitive development, especially children’s understanding about groups and mental states.
 Fan also investigates how culture influences development by conducting cross-cultural studies in America and China.

-Alexander Noyes is a second-year graduate student working with Yarrow Dunham and Frank Keil.
+Alexander Noyes is a third-year Ph.D. student working with Yarrow Dunham and Frank Keil.
 He is primarily interested in concepts-categories and their relationship to causal reasoning.
 In Professor Dunham's lab, he explores children and adult's causal beliefs about social categories, such as race and gender.

 Sidney Saint-Hilaire is a sophomore studying Cognitive Science.
 He's fascinated by the psychology of social networks, race, and inequality.
 He found his interest in learning and education working at the SCD lab his first year.
 Outside of the SCD lab, Sidney is on board for the Black Student Alliance at Yale and his spoken poetry group, WORD, and is a part of the Yale Debate team.

-Jonathan Schulz is a postdoctoral fellow, having previously worked at the University of Nottingham.
+Jonathan Schulz was a postdoctoral fellow in the SCD lab, having previously worked at the University of Nottingham.
 His research focuses on cross-cultural differences in social norms and decision making.
+He is currently a research associate at Harvard University with Joe Henrich at the Department of Human Evolutionary Biology.
 He has conducted experiments all around the globe, investigating societal differences in intrinsic honesty and cooperation.
 He is particularly interested in the permeability of societies' network structures and its effect on moral behavior.

 Nathan Vasquez was a participant in the ESI Post-Baccalaureate Research Education Program working with Dr. Dunham.
 In the SCD lab he studied how group membership influenced children's beliefs about others.
 Nathan is now a graduate student with Kristin Shutts and Chuck Kalish at University of Wisconsin, Madison.